OVERVIEW

 PROPOSED MECHANISM OF ACTION

-CCR8 is a chemokine receptor that mediates chemotaxis and cell/cell interactions in the context of T-helper type 2 cell responses and T-cell trafficking to the skin.
-Within tumors, regulatory T-cells (Tregs) are a key immunosuppressive cell population known to prevent antitumor immune responses and high intratumoral Treg levels have been associated with negative outcomes in several cancers.1-3 CCR8 is overexpressed in Tregs found in the TME and is upregulated in tumor tissues, including HNSCC, NSCLC, and colorectal cancer (CRC).4-6 CCR8 is highly expressed in tumor-infiltrating Tregs and correlates with poor prognosis in both NSCLC and CRC patients.5
+CCR8 is a chemokine receptor that has been previously associated with chemotaxis and cell/cell interactions in the context of T-helper type 2 cell responses and T-cell trafficking to the skin1-2.
+Within tumors, regulatory T-cells (Tregs) are a key immunosuppressive cell population known to prevent antitumor immune responses; high intratumoral Treg levels have been associated with negative outcomes in several cancers.3-5 CCR8 is overexpressed in Tregs found in the tumor microenvironment(TME) and is upregulated in tumor tissues, including HNSCC, NSCLC, and colorectal cancer (CRC).6-8 CCR8 is highly expressed in tumor-infiltrating Tregs and correlates with poor prognosis in both NSCLC and CRC patients.7

 DEVELOPMENT